-Providing students with early, frequent, and timely feedback is a crucial element in retention and success.
-Research at NWFSC has demonstrated a direct correlation between the number of times a student receives feedback and the student's chances of success in the course - the more feedback the better!
+Providing students with early, frequent, and timely feedback is crucial to retention and success.
+Research at NWFSC has demonstrated a direct correlation between the number of times a student receives feedback and the student's chances of success in the course-the more feedback, the better!
 A midterm grade and a final grade are not considered sufficient under the NWFSC approach to instruction.
-As instructors, it is our responsibility to ensure that students receive the feedback they need to excel in their studies.
+As instructors, we are responsible for ensuring that students receive the feedback they need to excel in their studies.